jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 *   If a reference label and alt text are given, insert a reference image: `![alt text][reference]`.

-If there is an existing link or image at the point, these command will edit the existing markup rather than inserting new markup.
+If there is an existing link or image at the point, these commands will edit the existing markup rather than insert new markup.
 Otherwise, if `transient-mark-mode` is on and there is an active region, these commands use the region as either the default URL (if it seems to be a URL) or link text value otherwise.
 In that case, the region will be